HazemElrefaei/EBSC_DataAnalysis/README.md

 - Distorted image: `distorted_image.png`
 - Data file: `2025_07_17_17_19_17_Vel1_Lev3_ON.h5`

-Set the paths in both scripts accordingly and run them as described above.
+Set the paths in all scripts accordingly and run them as described above.

 ---